npo-poms/poms-shared/media-nep/README.md

 As used by POMS.

 NEP makes several API's available, which we make use of in POMS.
+It's a bit messy, we don't quite know which people are responsible for which API's nor how they relate to one another, and don't know of any publicly available documentation.

 REST API
 =====